-Central to media governance is its adaptability and capacity to connect with new sociological constitutionalism, which offers insights into the evolving nature of media regulation in contemporary societies (Chapdelaine & McLeod Rogers, 2021a).
-This framework moves beyond traditional classifications of media systems by incorporating various dimensions, by doing so, it provides a more comprehensive understanding of media's role in society and its implications for democracy (Ala-Fossi et al., 2022; Danescu, 2021; E. M. Mazzoli, 2020).
+Central to media governance is its adaptability and capacity to connect with new sociological constitutionalism, which offers insights into the evolving nature of media regulation in contemporary societies (Chapdelaine & McLeod Rogers, 2021).
+This framework moves beyond traditional classifications of media systems by incorporating various dimensions, by doing so, it provides a more comprehensive understanding of media's role in society and its implications for democracy (Ala-Fossi et al., 2022; Danescu, 2021).
 The concept of media governance becomes particularly relevant when examining post-regime-change media systems.
 Governance, like regulation theory, is not an invention of communication science.
 The origins of governance can be traced to different disciplines.
-Media governance theory is an interdisciplinary topic that studies the connections between media, governance, and society (Humphreys & Simpson, 2018; Ryabinska, 2019).
+Media governance theory is an interdisciplinary topic that studies the connections between media, governance and society (Humphreys & Simpson, 2018).
 Media governance involves several facets, such as the functions of government, media, and civil society in influencing media policies and practices.
-Media governance has become a catch-all word in the communication literature to describe new politics, politics, and policies in the media sector (Bulck et al., 2019; Puppis & Van den Bulck, 2024).
-Some scholars have explored governance in depth as a concept of social control—a useful theoretical path for mapping communication systems (Puppis & Van den Bulck, 2024).
+Media governance has become a catch-all word in the communication literature to describe new politics, politics, and policies in the media sector (Puppis & Van den Bulck, 2024).
+Some scholars have explored governance in depth as a concept of social control, offering a valuable theoretical framework for mapping communication systems (Puppis & Van den Bulck, 2024).

-Thus, this paper aims to conduct a systematic literature review (SLR), investigating how the current literature has shaped two fundamental questions in developing research ideas – what has been done and what is yet to be done – regarding the topic of media governance practices as an alternative method of describing and analyzing communication and media systems.
+Thus, this paper aims to conduct a systematic literature review (SLR), investigating how the current literature has shaped two fundamental questions in developing research ideas regarding the topic of media governance practices as an alternative method of describing and analyzing communication and media systems.
 By conducting an SLR, this paper can provide insights into different governments’ strategies, and the challenges they faced when turning strategies into action.
 This is vital for advancing and refining theories related to media regulation, governance, and policy.

 The following questions are defined to achieve certain analytical results through the SLR procedure.

 (i).
-What is currently being investigated in the field of media governance for VOD platforms?
+What is currently being investigated in the field of media governance for VoD platforms?

 (ii).
 What are the recommendations that can be raised in future studies of media governance?